breathemonoxide/Gtag-downloader/README.md

 # WELCOME TO GORILLATAG DOWNLOADER!

-This is a project that aims to allow you to experience gorilla tag as it was before. without multiplayer:( .
+This is a project that aims to allow you to experience gorilla tag as it was before. without multiplayer :( .

 # Why no multiplayer?